anb94/gwas_pancan/scripts/WHI/plink/README.md

 ### Step 8: Download Reference Genome & Extract RSID

-A reference genome is needed to add a unique RSID to SNPs in later steps.
+A reference genome is needed to add a unique RSID to SNPs in later steps and is therefore downloaded in this step.

 File: getrefgenome.sh

-### Step 9: Generate posfile for info files
+### Step 9: Generate posfile for info files and concatenate

 In order to extract RSID for these positions, a new column must be added to .info files which contain only chr:position - matching the format of the column in the ref genome file.
+Output is saved with same file name but .info suffix is replaced with .pos suffix.

-File: generateposfile.sh
+File: generateposfile.sh combineposfiles.sh

+### Step 10:

+A python script is used to extract RSIDs in the order of our dataset so they can be added at a later step.

-### Step 10: Generate map file
+### Step 11: Generate map file

-A MAP file for our dataset must be created for use with PLINK - see https://zzz.bwh.harvard.edu/plink/data.shtml#map
+A MAP file for our dataset (which contains a list of SNPs and their location) must be created for use with PLINK (see https://zzz.bwh.harvard.edu/plink/data.shtml#map).

 File: generatemap.sh

+### Step 12: